datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Functions, what are they?

 In this video, I'm going to introduce you to functions.
+Once you learn about them, you won't be able to stop using them.
+I sure can't!
 Functions aren't entirely new for you actually: you've already used them. type(), for example, is a function that returns the type of a value.
 But what is a function?
 Simply put, a function is a piece of reusable code, aimed at solving a particular task.
 You can call functions instead of having to write code yourself.
 Maybe an example can clarify things here.

 Suppose you have the list containing only the heights of your family, fam: